 The City of Raleigh service area is fortunate to have ample rainfall in most years and two water supply watersheds to capture water for drinking water purposes.
-The Public Utilities Department encourages efficient use of drinking water resources during normal conditions and enacts conservation measures during times of limited supply such as severe drought.
-Public Utilities has initiated several programs to help educate our customers about the most water efficient technologies and to understand the mandatory conservation measures.
+Raleigh Water encourages efficient use of drinking water resources during normal conditions and enacts conservation measures during times of limited supply such as severe drought.
+Raleigh Water has initiated several programs to help educate our customers about the most water efficient technologies and to understand the mandatory conservation measures.

 A note on ‘Efficiency’ and ‘Conservation’: Efficiency and conservation are often used interchangeably, however, they do have subtle differences.
 Water efficiency generally refers to technological changes such as upgrading to a high efficiency showerhead.
 Water conservation on the other hand reflects behavioral changes such as taking shorter showers.

 There are a number of ways to save water, and they all start with you.
 The following household activities can have a significant impact on your water usage.
 Did you know…..

 - 10 minute shower = 25 gallons

 - Leaving water on while you brush your teeth = 13 gallons

 - Older model toilet = 5 gallons per a flush

 - Watersense toilet = 1.28 gallons per a flush